rajch/LBCC-book/chapter3.md

 ## Modifying CodeGen

 We have not made any changes to CodeGen since Chapter 1.
-We have to do so now, to accomodate string concatenation.
+We have to do so now, to accommodate string concatenation.

 Unlike everything else we have parsed so far, the operation of string concatenation _does not have a corresponding CIL instruction_.
 Instead, we have to rely on a class provided by the CLR base class library.
 The class is `System.String`, which has a shared (static) method called `Concat` that does what we want.